BND Hamburger Icon

 “It’s the very early days of AI,” Breen said.
 “For menial, repetitive tasks, we put the computer on it … but we’re a ways away from a computer underwriter.
 We’re really just augmenting humans at this point.”

-“Companies can prepare and stay competitive by starting to assess the impact of machine learning on their business by prototyping their own algorithms,” he said.
+“Companies can prepare and stay competitive by starting to assess the impact of machine learning on their business by prototyping their own algorithms,” Wolanow said.
 “An individual machine learning algorithm that performs its analysis on a stand-alone basis is actually quite inexpensive, [and] in many cases, a stand-alone analysis tool is more than fit for purpose.”

 author image

-Adam Uzialko, Business Strategy Insider and Senior Editor
+Written By: Adam UzialkoBusiness Strategy Insider and Senior Editor

 Adam Uzialko, senior editor of Business News Daily, is not just a professional writer and editor — he’s also an entrepreneur who knows firsthand what it’s like building a business from scratch.
 His experience as co-founder and managing editor of a digital marketing company imbues his work at Business News Daily with a perspective grounded in the realities of running a small business.
-Since 2015, Adam has reviewed hundreds of small business products and services, including contact center solutions, email marketing software and text message marketing software.
-Adam uses the products, interviews users and talks directly to the companies that make the products and services he covers.
-He specializes in digital marketing topics, with a focus on content marketing, editorial strategy and managing a team.
+At Business News Daily, Adam covers the ins and outs of business technology, such as iPhone credit card processing, POS systems, CRMs and remote-work tools, while also sharing best practices for everyday operations.
+Since 2015, Adam has also reviewed hundreds of small business products and services, including contact center solutions, email marketing software and text message marketing software.
+Adam uses the products, interviews users and talks directly to the companies that make the products and services he evaluates.
+Additionally, he often specializes in digital marketing topics, with a focus on content marketing, editorial strategy and managing a marketing team.

 Back to top